 We have asked our interviewees to select five tracks from various scores that they think are interesting, forward-thinking or even underrated.
 There are no limits to which tracks our interviewees can choose; the aim is to give you, readers, a real glimpse into the composer’s tastes and musical identity.

 Last week, composer Heather Christian talked to Score It about her brilliant work on Lemon, a bizarre and reckless independent satire directed by Janicza Bravo.
-We absolutely loved her beautiful yet crazy score and it is with great plasure that today, we share with you five pieces from her favourite score – which actually turned out to be four, but who needs quantity when you have quality?
+We absolutely loved her beautiful yet crazy score and it is with great pleasure that today, we share with you five pieces from her favourite scores – which actually turned out to be four, but who needs quantity when you have quality?
 Heather’s Score Picks are actually like her music: sensitive, timeless and deliciously enjoyable without moderation.

 - ‘He Needs Me’ – Jon Brion (from Punch-Drunk Love by Paul Thomas Anderson, 2002)